Subasini-02/Subasini-Data_Analyst_Portfolio/README.md

-# Welcome to my portfolio.
+# Welcome To My Portfolio.
 In these projects, I used SQL and Python to clean and explore real-world datasets, preparing them for deeper analysis and visualization.
 This involved handling missing or inconsistent data, standardizing formats, removing duplicates, and extracting key insights through aggregation and filtering techniques.

 I applied SQL concepts such as joins, CTEs, window functions, and temporary tables, alongside Python libraries like pandas, matplotlib, and seaborn to uncover patterns, trends, and meaningful relationships within the data.